 We'll say it: Strawberries are sexy.
 Here's why.
-Good circulation is thought to be crucial for sexual functioning in both men and women, and strawberries are rich in antioxidants that benefit your heart and arteries.
+Good circulation is thought to be crucial for sexual functioning in both men and women, and strawberries are rich in antioxidants that benefit your

 What's more, they're rich in vitamin C, which along with antioxidants, has been linked to higher sperm counts in men.
 Try dipping the berries in dark chocolate, which contains methylxanthines that may activate the libido.

 Try this recipe: Merlot Strawberries with Whipped Cream

 A glass of wine can make you feel relaxed and chatty on a date, and it's the social lubricant that often gets strangers talking to one another in a bar.

 But in reality, alcohol can be one of the worst things for your love life.
 Too much alcohol dampens sexual desire, decreases arousal and sensitivity, and may lower inhibitions leading to unsafe decisions about sex.

 superfruits are rich in vitamin E, which has antioxidant properties, potassium, and vitamin B6, which may prevent or delay heart disease and promote better blood flow.

 They're also a good source of heart-healthy monounsaturated fats.
 Anything that helps your heart and circulation can also be critical for a healthy sex life.
 Men with heart disease are twice as likely to have erectile dysfunction because both conditions can result from artery damage.